BrannonKLuong/dropshop_ML_overlay/README.md

     model = YOLO('yolov8m.pt')                                   #This loads the Training Model model.train(data='DropShop-1\\data.yaml', epochs=5)  #This trains the model and saves into the directory
 ```
+# Preface
+Any code encompassed in the following way should be disregarded.
+It is left in to try to explain a different approach of a failed attempt to implement localized data structures a solution
+#--------------#
+code
+#--------------#

 ## Step 1: Main and Variable Initialization